 · Medication Instruction

 · Deep-breathing techniques

 · Percussion, which is also known as Chest PT

 · Home exercise program

 · Fall risk reduction

-If you are a provider, patient, or caregiver and need additional information, please contact your local branch office.
-You will find all of our locations and their direct phone numbers at https://www.volunteerhomecare.com/locations
+If you are a provider, patient, or caregiver and need additional information, please contact one of our local branch offices.
+You will find all of our locations and their direct phone numbers on our locations page.